Kanna727/jekyll-run/README.md

 ## Requirements

-* Static website Workspace in VSCode i.e, `_config.yml` should be present in the opened workspace
+* Static Website Workspace in VSCode i.e, `_config.yml` should be present in the opened workspace
 * [Jekyll](https://jekyllrb.com/docs/installation/)